carhubcentralts-hue/prosaasil/replit.md

 The AI leverages an Agent SDK for tasks like appointment scheduling and lead creation, maintaining conversation memory.
 An Agent Cache System retains agent instances for 30 minutes per business+channel, boosting response times and preserving conversation state.
 It mandates name and phone confirmation during scheduling, using dual input (verbal name, DTMF phone number) for streamlined 4-turn booking flows.
 Channel-aware responses adapt messaging based on the communication channel (e.g., WhatsApp confirmation mentioned only during phone calls).
 A DTMF Menu System provides interactive voice navigation for phone calls with structured error handling.

 Performance is optimized with explicit OpenAI timeouts, increased STT streaming timeouts, and warnings for long prompts.
-AI responses prioritize short, natural conversations with `max_tokens=150` for `gpt-4o-mini` and a `temperature` of 0.3-0.4 for consistent Hebrew.
+AI responses prioritize short, natural conversations with `max_tokens=400` for `gpt-4o-mini` (increased from 150/200 to prevent tool call truncation) and a `temperature` of 0.15 for consistent tool usage and deterministic Hebrew.
 Prompts are loaded exclusively from `BusinessSettings.ai_prompt` without hardcoded text (except minimal date context).
 Robustness is ensured via thread tracking, enhanced cleanup, and a Flask app singleton.
 STT reliability benefits from relaxed validation, confidence checks, and a 3-attempt retry.
 Voice consistency is maintained with a male Hebrew voice (`he-IL-Wavenet-D`) and masculine phrasing.
 Cold start is optimized with automatic service warmup.

 ## Technical Implementations
 ### Backend